r1999-ron/APIRateLimiterDemo/README.md

 # APIRateLimiterDemo
-This Java application allows you to evaluate mathematical expressions while respecting API rate limits.
-It provides efficient processing of expressions and includes rate control features based on the token bucket algorithm.
+Math Expression Rate Limiter

+This Java project is an Expression Evaluator that allows users to input mathematical expressions for evaluation.
+It employs multi-threading, a token bucket algorithm, and network communication to process expressions efficiently.

+Key Features:
+- Rate limits API requests to ensure compliance with external API restrictions.
+- Processes mathematical expressions with efficiency and accuracy.
+- Supports queuing and token bucket algorithm for rate control.

+Dependencies:
+- Java (JDK 8+)